Bigredgeek/SOTN_TTS2KML_Merged/README.md

 - Generates KML with sorted layers for NATO/PACT/undeclared units as defined by the Tag in TTS
 - Maintains unit styling and imagery

+### AnalyzeTTS.py (in each map folder)
+- Calculates the coordinate transformation parameters for each map layer
+- Uses a system of known reference points (cities) to calibrate the map
+- Works in conjunction with `towns.lua` which contains real-world city coordinates
+- Process:
+  1. Loads city locations from `towns.lua` (real-world lat/long coordinates)
+  2. Finds city markers in the TTS save file by matching nicknames
+  3. Calculates transformation matrix using city positions:
+     - Compares TTS coordinates (X,Y,Z) to real-world coordinates
+     - Solves for scale and offset parameters
+     - Accounts for map rotation and mirroring
+  4. Generates `tts2lola.json` containing:
+     - Easting parameters (longitude transformation)
+     - Northing parameters (latitude transformation)
+     - Map bounds for coordinate validation

 ## Troubleshooting

 1. **Python Path Issues**: